Middle School Teacher Blogs

 Despite her high school students mischievously programming the language of their classroom iPads’ language to Japanese, Addie recognizes what a powerful technological tool the set of tablets are for her teaching.
 The Teacher Talk author, who calls Vancouver, Canada home, is a veritable outdoor enthusiast.
 She is as comfortable sporting snowshoes as she is on a bike or snowboard.
 The twelve-year teaching veteran also loves exploring American and Canadian national parks.

 To The Square Inch

 Kate Bee’s blog title borrows its name from an optimistic and well-known Walt Whitman quote that speaks to a bountiful amount of sunshine.
-Bee indeed has a soft spot in her heart for upbeat topics, ranging from skinny jeans and mini cupcakes to moments spent with her boyfriend, students and family.
-Each day the New Yorker teaches six different classes at a Catholic school, including math, science and health.
+Bee indeed has a soft spot in her heart for upbeat topics, ranging from skinny jeans and mini cupcakes to moments spent with her boyfriend, students, and family.
+Each day the New Yorker teaches six different classes at a Catholic school, including math, science, and health.

 Upside Down Education

 Finding ways to integrate technology into the classroom excites Alabama science teacher Amanda Dykes.
-On Upside Down Education, she reflects upon girls’ education, the purpose of schools, and whether or not learning activities are designed to focus upon “teaching or playing school.”
+On Upside Down Education, she reflects upon girls’ education, the purpose of schools, and whether learning activities are designed to focus upon “teaching or playing school.”
 Amanda is also a fervent supporter of Alabama football and the Red Sox.

 Please let us know your recommendations for blogs that should be considered for our list by emailing us at email@example.com